(These are excerpts from my book "A History of Popular Music")

 Jean Ritchie pioneered the revival of the dulcimer with records such as Singing Traditional Songs of Her Mountain Family (1952).

 Les Paul, a white guitarist who played more often with jazz musicians than country ones, invented the solid-body guitar (1941), pioneered new recording techniques ("close miking", "echo delay", "multi-tracking") and engaged in archetypical experiments of tape manipulation and overdubbing in his 1948 songs Brazil and Lover (on which he played all instruments by himself), besides sprinkling his recordings with all sorts of sound effects.
+His creative solos on the hits sung by his wife Mary Ford, starting with a cover of Morgan Lewis' jazzy show-tune How High the Moon (1951) and with the traditional Swedish waltz Mockin' Bird Hill, influenced both jazz and rock.

 Los Angeles-based pyrotechnic guitarist Joe Maphis was one of the first to use the instrument not only for the rhythmic accompaniment but also for the lead lines.
 He also composed Dim Lights Thick Smoke (1952) and Fire On The Strings (1954).